ydaniv/uijet/README.md

 ## Description

-UIjet lets you create awesome, cross-platform web applications with rich UI and keeps your code maintainable.
+uijet lets you create awesome, cross-platform applications and keeps your code maintainable.

-It creates another layer of abstraction which allows you to create any UI widget you can think of easily while you generate code of the highest level of quality.
+uijet creates another layer of abstraction allowing you to focus on flow of your application's logic while you generate code of the highest quality.

+uijet's main emphasis is:

+* Code quality and maintainability that scales.
+* Complete portability of same code base across different platforms.
+* Re-using the best tools out there.
+* High performance and solid memory management.

 ## Quick start